mpeeples2008/ArchNetSci/_book/index.md

 #>  [1]  0.2  0.8  1.8  3.2  5.0  7.2  9.8 12.8 16.2 20.0
 ```

 Let's break down what is happening in the chunk of code above.
 First, we defined a function with one argument `x`.
-Inside the function expression we then initialized a new variable for the output called `z`.
+Inside the function expression we then initialized a new variable for the output called `z` by simply setting it to `NULL` or empty.
 We then enter a for loop that iterates values of `i` for a sequence of numbers from 1 to the length of vector `x` using the `seq_len()` call..
 The value of `z` at position `i` is defined as the value of `x` at position `i` times `i` divided by `5`.
 Once this loop finishes, the function returns the vector `z` with the results.
 As this example shows, arguments need not be limited to single values and can include vectors, data.frames, matrices, lists, or any type of R object.

 To clarify how the iterator works, the function `seq_len()` creates a sequence of numbers from 1 to the number indicated.
 When you are setting the number of runs of a loop based on the length of some other object it is good practice to use this function.